Radisen-Panthera/Recurrence_Prediction_MIL_PNU_Official_code/README.md

 ---

+## Model weights:
+The trained model weights are available from the corresponding author upon reasonable request.

 ## Data availability

-The internal cohort contains sensitive patient information and cannot be shared publicly.
-The external validation set (CHIMERA) is available at <https://chimera.grand-challenge.org/>.
+The internal dataset contains sensitive patient information and cannot be shared publicly, but de-identified data may be made available from the corresponding author upon reasonable request and subject to institutional/IRB approval.
+The external validation cohort (CHIMERA) is publicly available at <https://chimera.grand-challenge.org/>.

 ## Citation